-4.5 Event Timer example
+4.4 Event Timer Example

-The event timer is designed to allow the leisure vehicle user to turn the 12v power on or off (same as using the control panel power button) without being in the vehicle.
+The event timer is designed to allow the leisure vehicle user to turn the 12v power on or off (in the same way as using the control panel power button) without being in the vehicle.
 This allows lights or other equipment to be turned on or off at a predetermined time.

-Example - to turn on one interior light at 11.00pm
+Example - to turn on one interior light at 11.00pm for 1 hour

-Ensure the clock is set to the correct time.
+Ensure the clock is set to the correct time

-Scroll to the 'Set Event Timer?' screen.
+Scroll to the 'Set Event Timer?' screen

-Following the instruction in section 4.3, set the ON time to 23:00 and the OFF time to 24:00.
+Following the instruction in section 4.3, set the ON time to 23:00 and the OFF time to 24:00

-Scroll to the 'Event Timer =' screen and select ON.
+Scroll to the 'Event Timer=' screen and select ON

-Scroll to the main control panel display and ensure a hash (#) is displayed in the right of the display.
+Scroll to the main control panel display and ensure a hash (#) is displayed in the right of the display

-Turn all lights and 12v equipment off in the vehicle except the light that you want the event timer to automatically switch on.
+Turn all lights and 12v equipment off in the vehicle except the light that you want the event timer to automatically switch on